parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Publish button is highlighted](media/2020-06-19-22-33-57.png "Publish button is highlighted")

 8. In the Visual Studio **Output** view, you will see a status indicating the Web App was published successfully.
+Copy and paste the gateway **URL** of the deployed **API App** from the Visual Studio **Output** into Notepad for later use.

     ![The Visual Studio output shows that the web app was published successfully.](media/image99.png "Visual Studio output")

-9. Copy and paste the gateway **URL** of the deployed **API App** into Notepad for later use.

-10. Viewing the Web App in a browser will display the Swagger UI for the API.
+9. Viewing the Web App in a browser will display the Swagger UI for the API.

    ![Payment Gateway is up and running and the Swagger UI is displayed.](media/2019-04-11-04-58-04.png "Swagger UI")